Kernel-based Koopman approximants for control: Flexible sampling, error analysis, and stability: Abstract

 \section{Abstract}

 Data-driven techniques for analysis, modeling, and control of complex dynamical systems are on the uptake.
-Koopman theory provides the theoretical foundation for the extremely popular kernel extended dynamic mode decomposition (kEDMD).
-In this work we propose a novel kEDMD scheme to approximate nonlinear control systems accompanied by an in-depth error analysis.
-The main features of the method are flexible sampling, regularization-based robustness, and an adroit decomposition into micro and macro grids.
-In addition, we prove proportionality, i.e., explicit dependence on the distance to the (controlled) equilibrium, of the derived uniform bounds on the full approximation error.
+Koopman theory provides the theoretical foundation for the popular kernel extended dynamic mode decomposition (kEDMD).
+In this work, we propose a novel kEDMD scheme to approximate nonlinear control systems accompanied by an in-depth error analysis. {Key features are regularization-based robustness and an adroit decomposition into micro and macro grids enabling flexible sampling.
+But foremost}, we prove proportionality, i.e., explicit dependence on the distance to the (controlled) equilibrium, of the derived {bound} on the full approximation error.
 Leveraging this key property, we rigorously show that asymptotic stability of the data-driven surrogate (control) system implies asymptotic stability of the original (control) system and vice versa.

-\textbf{Keywords:} Approximation error, kernel extended dynamic mode decomposition, Koopman operator, Lyapunov stability, nonlinear systems, uniform error bounds \\
+\textbf{Keywords:} Approximation error, kernel extended dynamic mode decomposition, Koopman operator, Lyapunov stability, nonlinear systems, uniform error bounds